joeyates/automedia/README.md

 # automedia - Automate organization of your media files

-Store your photos and videos in a file hierarchy according to date and time of creation.
+Automedia organizes your photos and videos in a file hierarchy according to date and time of creation.

 The naming convention is: